Shreshtha-Garg/Microsoft-Clone/README.md

 4. **Push to the branch**: `git push origin feature/your-feature-name`.
 5. **Open a pull request**.

+## Disclaimer
+This project is for educational purposes only.
+It is not an official Microsoft website and is not affiliated with or endorsed by Microsoft Corporation.
+The project is a clone and does not contain any original content from the Microsoft website.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](https://mit-license.org/) file for more details.